 Snowflake's COUNT_IF is very powerful.
 It can simplify your queries and make your code easier to read.
 You can ditch those crazy-long WHERE clauses or CASE statements inside a COUNT.
 With COUNT_IF, you can get the same result in a way that's much more straightforward and more elegant.

-Now you've got a good grasp on Snowflake's COUNT function, so let's see how it stacks up against other aggregate functions.
+Now that you have a good grasp on Snowflake's COUNT function, let's compare it with other aggregate functions.

 What Is the Difference Between SUM and COUNT in Snowflake?